American Eskimo Dog

 Coat - The thick, dense double coat of the American Eskimo Dog may be white or white with cream.

-Weight is proportionate to height, and is usually between 10-35 Pounds
+Weight is proportionate to height, and is usually between 10 and 35 Pounds

 Breed Standard and History

 The striking American Eskimo Dog should appear strong and alert.
-The compact Spitz-type dog is divided into three types—toy, miniature, and standard—based on height at the withers.
-Dark, intelligent eyes and an alert expression should be present.
+The compact Spitz-type dog comes in three types—toy, miniature, and standard—based on height at the withers.
+The Eskie has dark, intelligent eyes and an alert expression.
 The thick double coat features a ruff around the neck, feathering at the legs, and prominent breeches at the hocks.
 The coat must be all white or white with cream and kept in a natural state, with no trimming.
 The plumed tail is set high and carried over the back, but it may drop while the dog is at rest.
-The head is carried in a proud manner, with a bold gait.
-He is eager to please, and must never be shy nor aggressive. – AKC Breed Standards
+The American Eskimo Dog has a bold gait and carries his head proudly; he is eager to please, and must never be shy or aggressive. – AKC Breed Standards

 Exported American Eskimo Dogs are often registered as German Spitz Gross or German Spitz Mittel—standard or miniature, depending on size—as American Eskimo Dog isn't recognized by many kennel clubs outside of America and Canada.

-Though numerous American Eskimo Dog clubs popped up after 1970, the American Eskimo Dog wasn't accepted into the AKC until 1995.
+Though numerous American Eskimo Dog clubs popped up after 1970, the American Kennel Club didn’t recognize the American Eskimo Dog until 1995.

 AKC Breed Category